Randomized adiabatic quantum linear solver algorithm with optimal complexity scaling and detailed running costs: Algorithmic details

-To construct a $p_j(t)$ with characteristic function supported only in $[-\Delta(s_j),\Delta(s_j)]$ we use the following construction strategy.
-We fix an ansatz characteristic function $g_j(\omega)$ with $g_j(0) = 1$ and supported only in $[-\Delta(s_j)/2,\Delta(s_j)/2]$.
-Its inverse Fourier transform gives a function $f_j(t)$ which will not in general be positive and is hence not a valid probability density.
-However we can set $p_j \propto f_j^2$ which, using the convolution theorem, has characteristic function $\chi_j = g_j \ast g_j$, where $\ast$ labels convolution.
-Hence, $\chi_j$ is supported in $[-\Delta(s_j),\Delta(s_j)]$, $p_j$ is positive and it is a valid probability density once normalized (if it can be normalized).
-These are the properties we needed to apply Theorem~1 of Ref.~\cite{boixo2009eigenpath}.
+To construct such a $p_{s}(t)$ with characteristic function supported only in $[-\Delta(s),\Delta(s)]$ we use the following construction strategy.
+We fix an ansatz characteristic function $g_s(\omega)$ with $g_s(0) = 1$ and supported only in $[-\Delta(s)/2,\Delta(s)/2]$.
+Its inverse Fourier transform gives a function $f_s(t)$ which will not in general be positive and is hence not a valid probability density.
+However we can set $p_{s} \propto f_s^2$ which, using the convolution theorem, has characteristic function $\chi_s = g_s \ast g_s$, where $\ast$ labels convolution.
+Hence, $\chi_s$ is supported in $[-\Delta(s),\Delta(s)]$, $p_{s}$ is positive and it is a valid probability density once normalized (if it can be normalized).
+These are the properties we needed to apply the techniques in Ref.~\cite{boixo2009eigenpath}.

 Let us see this strategy in action.
 Set